Home > Basics > What Are Soft Skills? Definition and Examples

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 Soft skills are non-technical skills that describe how you work and interact with others.
-Unlike hard skills, they’re not necessarily something you’ll learn in a course, like data analytics or programming.
-Instead, they reflect your communication style, work ethic, and work style.
+Unlike hard skills, theyโ€™re not necessarily something youโ€™ll learn in a course, like data analytics or programming skills.
+Instead, they’re something you often build through experience.
+Soft skills reflect your communication style, work ethic, and work style.

-Soft Skills at Work
+What Are Soft Skills at Work?

-Soft skills apply to all kinds of jobs and careers.
+Soft skills are interpersonal skills that describe how you work and interact with other people.
+These skills apply to all kinds of jobs and careers.
 For example, a professor and an investment manager can both be great communicators and have exceptional leadership skills, although how those skills translate into their professions can look quite different.
-No matter what field you’re interested in, these skills won’t just come in handy — they’ll be integral to your success at a company.
+No matter what field youโ€™re interested in, these skills wonโ€™t just come in handy โ€” theyโ€™ll be integral to your success at a company.

 What Are Soft Skills Examples?